Discrete cosine transform: Computation

 In fact, even the DCT algorithms using an ordinary FFT are sometimes equivalent to pruning the redundant operations from a larger FFT of real-symmetric data, and they can even be optimal from the perspective of arithmetic counts.
-For example, a type-II DCT is equivalent to a DFT of size $~ 4N ~$ with real-even symmetry whose even-indexed elements are zero.
-One of the most common methods for computing this via an FFT (e.g. the method used in FFTPACK and FFTW) was described by Narasimha & Peterson (1978) and Makhoul (1980), and this method in hindsight can be seen as one step of a radix-4 decimation-in-time Cooley–Tukey algorithm applied to the "logical" real-even DFT corresponding to the DCT-II.
-(Note: The radix-4 step reduces the size $~ 4N ~$ DFT to four size $~ N ~$ DFTs of real data, two of which are zero, and two of which are equal to one another by the even symmetry.
-Hence giving a single size $~ N ~$ FFT of real data plus $~ \mathcal{O}(N) ~$ butterflies, once the trivial and / or duplicate parts are eliminated and / or merged.)
+For example, a type-II DCT is equivalent to a DFT of size 4N with real-even symmetry whose even-indexed elements are zero.
+One of the most common methods for computing this via an FFT (e.g., the method used in FFTPACK and FFTW) was described by Narasimha & Peterson (1978) and Makhoul (1980), and this method in hindsight can be seen as one step of a radix-4 decimation-in-time Cooley–Tukey algorithm applied to the logical real-even DFT corresponding to the DCT-II.
+(Note: The radix-4 step reduces the size 4N DFT to four size N DFTs of real data, two of which are zero, and two of which are equal to one another by the even symmetry.
+Hence, giving a single size N FFT of real data plus $\mathcal{O}(N)$ butterflies, once the trivial or duplicate parts are eliminated or merged.)

 Because the even-indexed elements are zero, this radix-4 step is exactly the same as a split-radix step.
-If the subsequent size $~ N ~$ real-data FFT is also performed by a real-data split-radix algorithm (as in Sorensen, Jones, Heideman & Burrus (1987)), then the resulting algorithm actually matches what was long the lowest published arithmetic count for the power-of-two DCT-II ($~ 2 N \log_2 N - N + 2 ~$ real-arithmetic operations (Note: The precise count of real arithmetic operations, and in particular the count of real multiplications, depends somewhat on the scaling of the transform definition.
+If the subsequent size N real-data FFT is also performed by a real-data split-radix algorithm (as in Sorensen, Jones, Heideman & Burrus (1987)), then the resulting algorithm actually matches what was long the lowest published arithmetic count for the power-of-two DCT-II ($2 N \log_2 N - N + 2$ real-arithmetic operations (Note: The precise count of real arithmetic operations, and in particular the count of real multiplications, depends somewhat on the scaling of the transform definition.
 The $~ 2 N \log_2 N - N + 2 ~$ count is for the DCT-II definition shown here; two multiplications can be saved if the transform is scaled by an overall $\sqrt2$ factor.
 Additional multiplications can be saved if one permits the outputs of the transform to be rescaled individually, as was shown by Arai, Agui & Nakajima (1988) for the size-8 case used in JPEG.)).

-A recent reduction in the operation count to $~ \tfrac{17}{9} N \log_2 N + \mathcal{O}(N)$ also uses a real-data FFT.
+A recent reduction in the operation count to $\tfrac{17}{9} N \log_2 N + \mathcal{O}(N)$ also uses a real-data FFT.
 So, there is nothing intrinsically bad about computing the DCT via an FFT from an arithmetic perspective – it is sometimes merely a question of whether the corresponding FFT algorithm is optimal.
-(As a practical matter, the function-call overhead in invoking a separate FFT routine might be significant for small $~ N ~,$ but this is an implementation rather than an algorithmic question since it can be solved by unrolling or inlining.)
+(As a practical matter, the function-call overhead in invoking a separate FFT routine might be significant for small N, but this is an implementation rather than an algorithmic question since it can be solved by unrolling or inlining.)